miraclenwadiaru/Market-Basket-Analysis-Using-Apriori-Algorithm/README.md

 # Steps

-# Data loading and inspection:
+# Data loading and inspection
 * Import the necessary libraries and read the datasets.
 * Check the shape of the dataset and the datatype of the columns.
 * Check for missing and duplicated values.